14 Best Mom Daughter Movies on HBO Max (March 2025)

 5. Mamma Mia!
 (2008)

-Directed by Phyllida Lloyd, ‘Mamma Mia!’ is a lively musical comedy featuring songs of ABBA with a star-studded cast on a picturesque Greek island.
+Directed by Phyllida Lloyd, ‘Mamma Mia!’ is a lively musical comedy featuring songs from ABBA with a star-studded cast on a picturesque Greek island.
 Sophie (Amanda Seyfried), a young bride-to-be, dreams of having the perfect wedding with her father walking her down the aisle.
 The only problem?
 She doesn’t know who he is.
 After finding her mother Donna’s (Meryl Streep) old diary, Sophie discovers that one of three men—Sam (Pierce Brosnan), Bill (Stellan Skarsgård), or Harry (Colin Firth)—could be her father.

 Without telling Donna, Sophie invites all three to her wedding, hoping to uncover the truth.
 The film is a joyous celebration of family, as Donna, her old friends, and the potential fathers come together in a whirlwind of music and emotions.
 Sophie begins to learn a lot about her mother, and the two share a rollercoaster ride of emotion throughout the wedding process.
 With brilliant performances from the cast, Donna and Sophie seem to be uncannily similar in many respects, portraying a genuine mother-daughter connection.
 You can stream this beautiful film here.